Of course, I’m pretty sure most of you will agree that the perfect date should not be the first day of classes. We will cram and I hate it.

 Tip#6 Be a Smart Shopper

-Since my first day of teaching, I have been avoiding costly items.
+Since my first day of teaching, I have avoided costly items.
 Hence, I design tricks on how to become a smart shopper and to save money.
 I truly love high-quality products for less.
 It makes me happy and more motivated to give what’s best for my students.
 So, as I shop at the store, I always bear in mind saving money for future expenses.

 Purchasing for a specific month makes me wise too.
 It means that things are on schedule and they should not overlap!
 Then, when I go out shopping, I have to keep in mind that I am doing this for myself and for my students.
 Hence, all my actions should complement each other.